couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Collection Types

-In Realm there are three major collection types:  RealmList, RealmSet, and RealmDictionary.
-There is no direct comparison between Realm’s collection types and Couchbase Lite, however, Couchbase Lite supports storing both arrays and dictionaries in JSON documents.
+Realm supports three primary collection types: RealmList, RealmSet, and RealmDictionary.
+Each serves specific use cases for managing collections of objects in a database.
+Couchbase Lite, in contrast, does not have direct analogs to these collection types but instead supports flexible data structuring through JSON.
+This allows for storing arrays and dictionaries (akin to RealmList and RealmDictionary, respectively) directly within JSON documents.

-Couchbase Lite supports querying the database and when returning results they come back in a ResultSet.
-A result set can be iterated through and return the Result object, which can then be type-casted to a custom Object type defined in the application, or can be converted to JSON via the Result.toJSON function call.
-Once it’s a JSON string, any serialization library for the given platform can be used.
+When querying data, Couchbase Lite retrieves results in a ResultSet, which can be iterated to extract individual Result objects.
+These results can then be directly cast to custom object types defined within the application, facilitating seamless integration with the app’s data architecture.
+Additionally, results can be converted into JSON strings using the Result.toJSON() function.
+This JSON data can subsequently be processed using any serialization library compatible with the platform in use, providing extensive flexibility for data manipulation and integration.

-The ResultSet documentation can be found here:
+Couchbase Lite ResultSet Documentation:
 - [ResultSet API - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/query-resultsets.html)
 - [ResultSet API - Android-Kotlin](https://docs.couchbase.com/couchbase-lite/current/android/query-resultsets.html)
 - [ResultSet API - C](https://docs.couchbase.com/couchbase-lite/current/c/query-resultsets.html)